droliasakshi12/Text-Summarizer-Langchain/README.md

-# 📌Text Summarrizer using langchain
+# 📌Text Summarizer using langchain
 This project is **AI powered Text summarization** built using **OpenAI LLM - 'gpt-3.5-turbo'**.It helps user generate the **quality summary for the text inputed** based on given text making content creation faster and more effective .

 <img src= "text_summarizer.png" alt = "Alt text" width="1000" height="1000">